 How much do freelance photographers charge?
+What's the price for fashion photography?
 Whether you’re a startup company looking for someone to capture style images or a fashion photographer trying to work out a rate for an upcoming job, you’ve come to the right place.

 Whether you’re a startup company looking for someone to capture style images or a fashion photographer trying to work out a rate for an upcoming job, you’ve come to the right place.